AquiGorka/build-swf-or-ipa-or-apk-from-as3-in-linux/README.md

 1.- http://distriqt.com/post/80 - [second part]

-	1.1.- Use the mxmlc binary to compile as into swf
+1.1.- Use the mxmlc binary to compile AS files into swf

 2.- Embed the swf into an HTML document